OWASP/samm/v2.0/beta/core/governance/g-policy-compliance.md

 ## Maturity 2
 ### Benefit
+Have a standard set of requirements for 3rd party compliance.

 ### Activity
 Develop a library of application requirements and test scripts to establish and verify regulatory compliance of applications.
 Some of these are tied to individual compliance requirements like PCI or GDPR, while others are more general in nature and address global compliance requirements such as ISO.
 The library is available to all application development teams.
 It includes guidance for determining all applicable requirements including considerations for reducing the compliance burden and scope.
 Implement a process to periodically re-assess each application’s compliance requirements.
 Re-assessment includes reviewing all application functionality and opportunities to reduce scope to lower the overall cost of compliance.